ParkinsonLab/Architect/README.md

 	- Intermediate results are written (and overwritten in the case of multiple runs) in a temp subfolder.
 These files may be of interest for the modeller interested in looking at alternate solutions.
 - The final output comes in the format of SBML or Excel files.
 SBML files with the word "annotated" contain rich information such as mapping of identifiers from KEGG/BiGG to other databases.

-# d.
-Advanced parameter settings
+# 5. Advanced parameter settings

 At specific timepoints while running Architect, you will have the option to either choose a default setting or specify other settings more appropriate for your purposes.
 In general, we highly recommend that the default setting be used.
 However, depending on your specific situation, you may prefer to specify a setting other than the default.
 Details about these alternate settings are given below.

-## i.
+## a.
 Ensemble classifier for enzyme annotation

 The default ensemble classifier is the naïve Bayes classifier trained on high-confidence predictions by individual tools.
 Other methods of ensemble classification may alternately be used as detailed below.
 For each of these methods, additional parameters need to be specified; here, as well, the user has the option to use a default set of additional parameters.